guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Tools/Helm.md

 `spec:`
 `replicas: {{ .Values.replicaCount }} --> templating`
-These values are part of another file called as `values.yaml` --> where configurable values are stored, the only file that will be modified to customize the deployent of th application (in case of using a chart from another source).
+These values are part of another file called as `values.yaml` <span style="color: #3588E9">--></span> where configurable values are stored, the only file that will be modified to customize the deployent of th application (in case of using a chart from another source).

 When a chart is applied to the cluster a release is created.
 Multiple release can be installed based on the same chart, which can be tracked separately can changed independently.